angshenting/scba-techcomm/SCBA_GCoC.md

 c) At all times from the commencement of the Auction to the completion of play each player receives information only from his screen mate about the meanings of calls and explanations given.
 Questions during the play period should be in writing with the aperture closed.
 The screen is raised after the response has been made.
 Therefore the tournament director cannot make enquiries on a player’s behalf on the other side of the screen during the auction or play.

 ## 26.3 Modifications of Laws when Screens are in Use
-a) An irregularity passed through the screen is subject to the normal laws, with the following provisions:
+a) An irregularity passed through the screen is subject to the normal laws, with the following provisions;

 	i) an inadmissible call - see Law 35 - must be corrected.